 Program Objective: This program prepares a student to acquire skills as Patient Care Technician, Nursing Assistant and Home Health Aide.
-Patient Care Techs help patients attain maximum functional independence while assisting them with their personal care and daily living tasks.
+Patient Care Technicians help patients attain maximum functional independence while assisting them with their personal care and daily living tasks.
 Nursing Assistants work closely with residents in hospitals, long-term care facilities and adult day care centers.
 This combination of skills helps an individual serve in versatile fields of Medical profession hence, providing wider employment opportunities.

 Overview: Abcott Institute's Combo training program is designed as a pre-nursing course and prepares the student for an entry-level position on the nursing career ladder.
 Instruction is presented in the basic sciences as it relates to the human body and health.
 The combination of theory and skill development is utilized during the student's training experience with emphasis on caring for a wide variety of patients.
 Under the supervision of highly trained instructors, the student will receive proper training that emulates the environment and function that a PCT would encounter in a typical day.
 These practices complement classroom instruction as well as the internship experience.
 As per state requirements, the clinical portion of the class is conducted under the supervision of a highly trained instructor.
 This program prepares the student to take the State of Michigan Certified Nurse Assistant certification exam and the National Patient Care Technician Exam by NHA.
-Although this program is designed to prepare the student to take the certification exams completion of the program does not guarantee passing of the certification exams.
+Although this program is designed to prepare the student to take the certification exams.